 Just to be clear, though—Harvest isn't just a time-tracker.
 As a team manager, you can also use it to log expenses and manage invoices on-the-go.
 You should give a try, even if you're just a one-man army doing freelance work.

-Calamari is a piece of software designed to assist with personnel management and reduce the bureaucratic overhead related to tracking time off and employee attendance.
+Calamari is a piece of HR software designed to assist with employee management and reduce the bureaucratic overhead related to tracking time off and employee attendance.
 It's not a Swiss army knife, though.
 Calamari offers you a really simple solution to the above-mentioned needs, and it delivers.

-Even though the mobile app has a mere 3.0 rating in the Google Play Store, it works just fine.
-Personally, I even think that the mobile app has been much more carefully thought out its Web dashboard-ish counterpart.
-Alas, I must warn you—the mobile version is available only in Polish.
+The mobile app has a mere 3.4 in Google Play Store and a better 4.3 rating in the App Store, it works just fine.
+Personally, I even think that the mobile app has been much more carefully thought out than its web dashboard-ish counterpart.

 The browser version could have a better summary (or overview) of your days off, your coworkers’ days off, etc. Don’t get me wrong—it’s there, but hidden quite deep.

-One thing that may adversely impact your experience is the interface and its huge, bold, solid icons.
-They are extremely heavy, especially when compared to the rest of the UI, which is on the lighter side, weight- and colorwise.
-Although the icons look totally out of place on the website, in the mobile version they’re just about right.
+One thing that may adversely impact your experience is the application's interface and its huge, bold, solid icons.
+They are extremely heavy, especially when compared to the rest of the UI, which is on the lighter side, weight- and color-wise.
+Although the icons look totally out of place on the website, in the mobile version the design looks just about right.

-I can see two different approaches that the designers seems to have embraced—a more operational one in the browser, and a more analytical one on mobile devices.
+I can see two different approaches that the designers seem to have embraced while designing the app's UX and UI —a more operational one in the browser, and a more analytical one on mobile devices.
 Take a look at the screenshots below.